chrismbah/strapi-devblog-readme/README.md

   );
 }
 ```
+# Creating Pages

-# Create Home Page for blog
+## Creating the Home Page

-You will create a home page for your blog frontend in this step.
-In this case, the home page will display a list of all the articles.
+You will create the home page for your blog frontend in this step.
+In this case, the home page will display a list of all the blog posts.

 There should be a file named page.tsx in the `src/app/` directory.